+Depreciate sites

-Depreciate sites No depreciation The garbage sites have a life of 20 years (finite life).
-Since they contribute to revenues, the cost should be allocated to the periods in which revenues are generated (matching).
-Since varying amounts of garbage are dumped, perhaps a unit of production type method might be used.
-This will allow the costs to be better matched with the revenues generated.
-Although the land holds its value, it is difficult to measure salvage value.
-Given the potential liability for cleanup costs, the land may be worthless at the end of its life if the company does not manage the environmental issues properly.
-The current lawsuit would support this.
-The land has historically held its value (as long as there are no toxins present) and therefore, an estimate of salvage value might be based on past land values.
-Currently, it is in the best interest of the company to deal with environmental issues and ensure no toxins given that existing and future customers assess this on an ongoing basis.
-The bank will also watch for this since toxins will destroy the value.
-The government will assess for compliance with regulations.
+- The garbage sites have a life of 20 years (finite life). - Since they contribute to revenues, the cost should be allocated to the periods in which revenues are generated (matching). - Since varying amounts of garbage are dumped, perhaps a unit of production type method might be used.
+This will allow the costs to be better matched with the revenues generated. - Although the land holds its value, it is difficult to measure salvage value. - Given the potential liability for cleanup costs, the land may be worthless at the end of its life if the company does not manage the environmental issues properly. - The current lawsuit would support this. - The depreciation would also serve to allocate the asset retirement obligation, which is part of the cost of the land, matching it to revenue over the periods of use.